KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Now building a board exactly like the Turing Pi 2 is actually insanely hard, this is because the Turing Pi 2 has LOTS of high speed traces because it uses PCIe for stuff like NVMe storage but I can just skip this stuff and just use like SD cards or something else.

 I kind of want to model this board similar to the DeskPi Super6C but I want to include a BMC and maybe like an ethernet switch and potentially like PCIe for network cards or something, but I have to look into it a bit more.

+**So here's what the board is going to look like:**

+There's going to be 4 - 8 mezzanine connectors with daughter cards, this makes everything a bit more expensive, but modular and it's a good intro before tackling this project.
+Also that means if the mainboard works but not the daughter cards, it's less expensive than just re-doing the entire board.
+This also means I can get 2 separate grants for my project so it'll cost me less to make!

+A small BMC to control power, a small USB mux to communicate to individual modules and communication over ethernet.
+And maybe I'll use an esp-32 or something so it can have a web UI!

+12/24V PSU through a barrel jack or an ATX connector, not quite sure which one yet, so it's easy to power with enough juice.

+An ethernet switch with 4 - 8 downlinks and then 2 uplinks for the networking.
+This allows me to control lots of modules and actually stack the modules to make a super-cluster.

+Fan headers so you can power fans to each module for cooling and maybe an RTC battery to help maintain the clock on the mainboard.

+Per NVMe SSD storage, this isn't too much more complicated to add but I think it's pretty useful and important to have.

+USB, HDMI and micro-USB.
+The micro-USB is for flashing, the USB is for peripherals and the HDMI is for video output!

+And just like that, we pretty much have our entire board layed out.
+Tomorrow I want to research a bit more how the daughter card will work, and actually get started working on it.